So about competition with the star of our previous article — M-PESA. There should be some, right? Safaricom

 Across the African markets, there are other players like

 MTN, Tigo, Orange, Airtel and the likes.
-Many of whom followed M-PESA into the mobile money bandwagon encouraged by Safaricom’s success.
-The trick
+Many of whom followed M-PESA into the mobile money bandwagon encouraged by Safaricom’s

-Kenya to level up.
+for competition in Kenya to level up.

 To catch up with Safaricom, Airtel and Telkom Kenya have to not only get way more subscribers (read — persuade subscribers to buy an additional SIM-card and promote their services and that is mobile money in this case), they also have to put in great effort